ruggeri/tech-notes/programming-languages/garbage-collection.md

 ```

 Here, the mutator `write_barrier` doesn't even check if `old_child` is
 white, it just enqueues `old_child`.
-This incurs *no* cache miss.
-The
-mutator pays the least latency penalty.
+The mutator pays the least possible
+latency penalty.
+There is *no* cache miss on marker bits, because you
+don't read any!

 The GC thread must still check the bits.
 However, this thread may have
+better locality (greater use of marker bitmap lines), increasing
-better locality, increasing throughput.
-And there is more flexibility
+throughput and reducing GC cost.
+And there is more flexibility about
-about *when* the cost of GC is incurred.
-The runtime can try to schedule
+*when* the cost of GC is incurred.
+The runtime can try to schedule the
-the queue drain when the mutator is otherwise idle.
+queue drain when the mutator is otherwise idle.

+Is this a fundamental advantage of the SATB approach?
+Couldn't you try
-Can you make the same optimization to the Dijkstra barrier?
-Can you do:
+to make the same optimization to the Dijkstra barrier?
+For instance:

 ```
 write_barrier(objA, field, objC):
-    if marking_is_active:
+    if marking_is_active and objC != null:
            current_thread.buffer.append(objC)

     objA.set_field(field, objC)